Andrei Razin (singer): 1985-99

 In 1985 he first appeared on television as a singer.
 From 1988 to 1991 – General Director of the All-Union Central Creative Studio of the Ministry of Culture of the USSR for gifted orphans.
+In 1985, he first appeared on television as a singer with the song You and I in the program Morning Mail (issue On the ship Georgia).

+In 1985, he briefly worked as an assistant director for the Chita Committee for Television and Radio.
+From 1985 to 1986, he served as deputy director of the Ryazan Regional Philharmonic.
+In 1986, he worked at the Saratov Philharmonic as an assistant director for the Integral group.
+From 1987 to 1990, he was a producer-manager at the All-Union Association of the USSR Ministry of Culture SPM Record.

 In 1993, Razin became the rector of the Stavropol Institute of Contemporary Arts at Stavropol State University.
 In the 1996 Russian presidential election, he was the trustee of Gennady Zyuganov.
 Also in December he ran for the State Duma of the third convocation in Stavropol single-mandate electoral district No. 55 as an independent deputy.
 In the election he took 2nd place out of 16 (14.38% of votes), losing to Vasily Iver (18.08%).

 2000-present

 On 1 July 2008, by the decision of the president of the Russian Olympic Committee, he was appointed general director of the International Olympic Festival and the post of artistic director of the Russian Olympic Committee.

-Since 2015 he is an adviser to the mayor of Yalta.

 In November 2022, Sergey Malinkovich, the Chairman of the Communists of Russia political party, accused Razin of treason for selling the rights to the songs of the band Laskovyi Mai (Tender May) to an American company.

 Mirage

 He worked as the administrator of the Mirage group.
 For the first time he performed a duet with singer Katya Semyonova.
+This was later played out in the 2009 feature film Tender May, where Semyonova became the prototype for the singer Katenka.

 Laskovyi Mai

 From 1987 to 1990 he worked as a producer-manager in the All-Union Association of the Ministry of Culture of the USSR SPM Record.
 In June 1988, the album of the group Laskovyi Mai, recorded in the city of Orenburg, got into Razin's hands.
 On 4 July that year, he moved the group to Moscow.
 On 9 September 1988 Yuri Shatunov became the lead singer of the group.
 Then followed work in the recording studio and numerous tours by the band.
 His idol was the singer Donna Summer, so he himself became a soloist of Laskovyi Mai.
 He performed songs of his band and hits of other famous authors.
+In the first five years of Laskovyi Mai's performances, over 47 million tickets were sold.
+Due to their incredible success, the group was entered into the Guinness Book of World Records.